jonathannilsen/sdk-nrf/samples/nrf9160/http_update/application_update/README.rst

    This can take up to a minute and nothing is printed in the terminal while this is processing.
 #.
 Observe that **LED 1** and **LED 2** is lit.
    This indicates that version 2 or higher of the application is running.
+#.
+You can now downgrade the application by repeating the button presses above.
+   Observe that after the second update only **LED 1** is lit.
+   This indicates that the application has been downgraded to version 1.
+   Any further updates will toggle between the versions.

 Dependencies
 ************